 Spondylolisthesis is subluxation of lumbar vertebrae, usually occurring during adolescence.
 It usually results from a congenital defect in the pars interarticularis (spondylolysis).

 Spondylolisthesis is usually fixed.
 It usually involves the L3-L4, L4-L5, or L5-S1 vertebrae.
 Spondylolisthesis often occurs in adolescents or young adults who are athletes and who have had only minimal trauma; the cause is a lumbar vertebra weakened by a congenital defect in the pars interarticularis.
 This defect is easily fractured; separation of the fracture fragments causes the subluxation.
 Spondylolisthesis can also occur with minimal trauma in patients who are > 60 and have osteoarthritis.
 If mild to moderate (subluxation of ≤ 50%), spondylolisthesis, particularly in the young, may cause little or no pain.
 Spondylolisthesis can predispose to later development of spinal stenosis.
-If due to major trauma, spondylolisthesis can cause spinal cord compression or other neurologic deficits (see Spinal Cord Disorders: Spinal Cord Compression); these deficits rarely occur.
+If due to major trauma, spondylolisthesis can cause spinal cord compression or other neurologic deficits (see Spinal Cord Compression); these deficits rarely occur.

 Spondylolisthesis is staged according to the degree of subluxation of adjacent vertebral bodies: